 Wine tasting at Bloemendal

 Bloemendal has an extensive range of wines you can taste and offer some interesting food pairings.
 The small tasting room and terrace is nice for wine tasting, but there is not much of a view from the tasting center.
-Wine tasting costs R60 ($3.90) including a selection of five wines.
-The Estate range has some excellent wines including the much hyped (well deserved) Suider Terras Sauvignon Blanc.
-We enjoyed the wine and nougat pairing (R120/ $7.60)), really something different and interesting.
+Don’t mis the Suider Terras Sauvignon Blanc.
+We enjoyed the wine and nougat pairing, really something different and interesting.
 The Sally Williams Nougats were all fantastic, I loved the Macadamia nougat paired with a barrel fermented and aged Chardonnay (2016), for us the nougat accentuated caramel and hazelnut tones in the wine that we loved.
-Another interesting pairing is the wine and ice cream pairing (R110/$7.15), consisting of 3 wines paired with ice creams from Nina’s Ice Cream.
+Another interesting pairing is the wine and ice cream pairing consisting of 3 wines paired with ice creams from Nina’s Ice Cream.

 Award winning wines to taste – Bloemendal Waterlily Sauvignon Blanc 2019